aekari/Synthesis-Map/README.md

 # Synthesis Map

-A brainstorming tool created for a class project on the topic of Black Women and Girls within the Cottagecore subculture/aesthetic.
+A brainstorming tool created for a class project on the topic of black women and girls within the cottagecore subculture/aesthetic.
 View it live [**here**](https://aekari.github.io/Synthesis-Map/).

 ## Technologies Used